Aahil13/The-JS-Guide/docs/Operators.md

 Operators are special characters used to perform various operations (usually arithmetic) on values.
 They allow you to manipulate and perform calculations with data in your programs.
 JavaScript supports multiple types of operators, including the following:

-1. **Arithmetic Operators:** Arithmetic operators perform mathematical operations like addition, subtraction, multiplication, division, and more.
+1. **Arithmetic operators:** Arithmetic operators perform mathematical operations like addition, subtraction, multiplication, division, and more.

    ```javascript
    let x = 10;